Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │
 │  When the homeostat adjusts representations, past interpretations     │ │  appear to change.
-This seems paradoxical — how can the future        │ │  change the past?                                                       │ │                                                                         │
-│  THE REFRAME:                                                           │
+This seems paradoxical: how can the future         │ │  change the past?                                                       │ │                                                                         │ │  THE REFRAME:                                                           │